booth-algo/RISC-V-T24/docs/logbooks/noam_log.md

 ### 11/12
     - Worked with whole team  on debugging direct mapped cache.
 Debbuged most tests, 3 still not passsing.
 Worked on a new implementation of cache because previous one was flawed

+### 12/12
+    - Worked with team on finishing debugging the direct-mapped cache.
+Introduced new implementation that works.
+Started working with Jamie on the two-way set associative cache

+### 13/12
+    - Continued working on the two-way set associative cache with Jamie, started writing up the report for cache as well as my personal statement

+### 14/12
+    - Finished my personal statement